koljapluemer/obsidian-the-queue/README.md

 2. Set an optional *Minimum Viable Habit*: A tiny action in the right direction that is possible to do even when you are at your worst
 3. Specify exceptions: What do you do when it's impossible to do the habit right now?

 Take special care when you use `habit` notes for self-change or mental health concerns.
-It's now win to create a habit to feel better only to then feel worse because you're not up for doing it.
-Two additional recommendations here:
+It's no win to create a habit to feel better only to then feel worse because you're not up for doing it.
+Three additional recommendations here:

 1. Create `habit` notes for habits you already do anyways; to build trust in your ability to do so.
 2. Consider `habit` notes for things that are fun, silly, useless or unrelated to your goals, such as *eat a piece of chocolate and really enjoy it*.